 The 2018 Rio will come with some new tech too.
 These updated goodies will include a new available 7-inch touchscreen, Apple CarPlay, and Android Auto.

 Powering the Rio will be a reworked 1.6-liter four-cylinder engine that will deliver 130 horsepower and 119 pound-feet of torque.
 This is a drop in power from the current model by 8 hp and 4 lb-ft.

 The new Rio will continue with a standard six-speed manual and an optional six-speed automatic transmission.
 While the decreased power is not a huge selling point, we could increased fuel economy from the new Rio -- the current Rio gets up to 27 miles per gallon city, 36 highway, and 31 combined.

 Safety is a sore spot for the current Kia Rio, as it received just a “marginal” rating in the small overlap test, an “acceptable” rating in the side test, and it has no crash-prevention technology.
 In 2018, Kia is looking to turn the Rio into at least a Top Safety Pick with its available forward automatic emergency braking and high-strength steel construction.

-Expect updated information closer to launch.
+Expect a full review closer to launch.

-Pricing & Release Date
+Pricing and Release Date

 Pictured: 2018 Rio